Tech Talk

 What to Avoid

-• Skip 2017 and older MacBook models—they are End of Life.
+• Skip all 2017 and older MacBook models — they are officially End of Life.

-• Avoid Intel models from 2018–2020 unless you only need short-term use, since they won’t support macOS 26.
+• Avoid Intel-based MacBooks from 2018–2020 unless you only need short-term use, as they do not support macOS 26.

 Bottom Line